sanskrit/raw_etexts_english/blogs/manasataramgini/2017-11-19_some-novel-observations-concerning-quadratic-roots-and-fractal-sequences.md

 +++
-title = "Some novel observations concerning quadratic roots and fractalxa0sequences"
+title = "Some novel observations concerning quadratic roots and fractal sequences"

 +++
 Disclaimer: To our knowledge we have not found the material presented